-- 121. Historically, staffing at public [FET] TVET Colleges has involved the attaching of large post establishments to colleges.
+- 121. Historically, staffing at public TVET colleges has involved the attaching of large post establishments to colleges.
 These post establishments have been prescriptive with respect to the mix of employee types.
 They severely limit the ability of colleges to respond to changing demands in the training market, and hence to generate the quantity and type of skills needed by the country's youths and adults.
 This funding policy envisages a situation in which the staffing of colleges occurs within the ambit of the formula funding of programmes described in this policy.
 This goal must be realised in stages, however, partly through careful negotiation with the relevant employee organisations.
-Given that the college sector is an expanding one, and given that the new service delivery system brings with it exciting opportunities for college staff, a collaborative partnership approach between the employer and the employee is envisaged.
+Given that the college sector is an expanding one, and given that the new service delivery system brings with it exciting opportunities for college staff, a collaborative partnership approach between the employer and employee is envisaged.
 Specifically, it is envisaged that as a first step, the monetary value of the existing post establishments will be brought in line with the formula funding of programmes.
-By means of careful analysis of existing employment modalities and negotiation with relevant stakeholders, and guided by the need to address the skills needs of the country, the [DoE and PEDs] DHET will assume a leadership role in dealing with this challenge. - 122.
-Average spending on each full-time equivalent student, as well as the breakdown of spending across the three economic categories referred to in paragraph 88, varies greatly from college to college.
+By means of careful analysis of existing employment modalities and negotiation with relevant stakeholders, and guided by the need to address the skills needs of the country, DHET will assume a leadership role in dealing with this challenge. - 122.
+Average spending on each full-time equivalent student, as well as the breakdown of spending across the three economic categories referred to in paragraph 86, varies greatly from college to college.
 The same applies to fees charged, and the way in which private and public funding is combined.
 Much of the variation is related to the fact that spending is inadequate in some colleges, and inefficient and excessive in some other colleges.
 Inadequate spending is associated with poor quality training, but even colleges with high spending levels are, in some cases, delivering a service below an acceptable level.
 The challenge is to bring spending in colleges in line with what it actually costs to delivery a quality service.
 Changes in spending levels that are too abrupt can result in instability in the sector, and an inability to spend new funds efficiently.
 It is thus important that the normalisation of spending levels should occur gradually, yet as rapidly as circumstances permit.
 It is envisaged that the per spending levels implied by the formula funding of programmes will be made clear from the outset, but that the convergence of historical spending patterns with the new spending patterns will take some years.
-During the transitional period, then, certain [provinces or] colleges may on average spend more or less per full-time equivalent student than what is implied by the new policy.
-The [DoE and PEDs] DHET will
+During the transitional period, then, certain colleges may on average spend more or less per full-time equivalent student than what is implied by the new policy.
+DHET will develop and manage plans that will align the system with the funding norms of this policy.
+Moreover, there will be engagement with Treasury by DHET aimed at ensuring that the MTEF budgets relating to TVET colleges are harmonised with the readiness of the sector to implement the new funding norms, and to increase student enrolment levels.